raphink/mspectator/README.md

       end
     end

+A few notes on this:

+* The `find_nodes` matcher will do a `discover` lookup.
+There is an example [in my serverspec fork](https://github.com/raphink/serverspec/blob/dev/mcollective_backend/lib/serverspec/matchers/find_nodes.rb) using the [MCollective serverspec backend](https://github.com/raphink/serverspec/blob/dev/mcollective_backend/lib/serverspec/backend/mcollective.rb);
+* The `have_certificate` matcher (and others, such as `be_monitored`, `be_backuped`, etc.) will require at least two MCollective calls:
+ * A `discover` call to find the nodes matching the current filters (classes and facts);
+ * An call on a specific agent (`puppetca`, `nrpe`, etc.) to test if the found nodes actually pass the tests.
-The `with` method of the matchers may look very similar to those of [rspec-puppet](http://rspec-puppet.com), but instead of testing the catalog, they will actually use the Puppet providers to check the system.
+* The `with` method of the `have_service` matcher may look very similar to those of [rspec-puppet](http://rspec-puppet.com), but instead of testing the catalog, they will actually use the Puppet providers to check the system.